tmm35/ctf-writeups/HackTheBox/Forest.md

 ```
 <img width="1379" height="99" alt="image" src="https://github.com/user-attachments/assets/84758006-c36e-4bb4-9a5c-8a3265363fcd" />

 Now that we have done that, we are now in a group that has WriteDACL permission over the domain.
 This is very dangerous because it allows us to have full control over the domain.
-With full control over the domain, we can give ourselves 'DCSync' rights over the domain and perform a DCSyn attack.
+With full control over the domain, we can give ourselves 'DCSync' rights over the domain and perform a DCSync attack.

 To exploit this, we first grant ourselves permission to perform a DCSync by using Imapcket's dacledit.py: